-- The School adheres to its retention policy and will permanently securely destroy both paper and electronic records securely in accordance with these timeframes. - The School will ensure that any third party who is employed to perform this function has the necessary accreditations and safeguards. - 70 Where the School deletes electronic records and its intention is to put them beyond use, even though it may be technically possible to retrieve them, it will follow the Information Commissioner's Code of Practice on deleting data and this information will not be made available on receipt of a subject access request.
+- 59 We adhere to our retention policy and will permanently securely destroy both paper and electronic records securely in accordance with these timeframes. - 60 We will ensure that any third party who is employed to perform this function has the necessary accreditations and safeguards. - 61 Where we delete electronic records and our intention is to put them beyond use, even though it may be technically possible to retrieve them, we will follow the Information Commissioner's guidance on deleting data and this information will not be made available on receipt of a subject access request.